jkulak/git-ninja/README.md

 * `Sometimes when split cookie, cookie not want get split.
 Make sure cookie edible before bite!
 OOMMNOMNOMnoMnoMNoMNOmNOMoNMNOM!!!!` - this one is actually taken from npm's repository 😬
 * `Fixed typo, last commit for today`

-I would not know if it's ready to be deployed or not, and what were the exact changes (without carefully studying the diff).
+I would not know if it is ready to be deployed or not, and what were the exact changes (without carefully studying the diff).

 To make it easier for everyone and keep your commit history clean, in your commit messages